opennorth/represent-canada-data/README.md

 ### Completeness

 We do not have permission to redistribute every dataset available through the [Represent API](http://represent.opennorth.ca/api/).
-Specifically, we do not have permission from the Government of Ontario to distribute its [boundary file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/Shapefile.htm) and [postal code<sup>OM</sup> concordance file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/PostalCodeFile.htm) (no longer available).
+For example, we do not have permission from the Government of Ontario to distribute its [boundary file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/Shapefile.htm) and [postal code<sup>OM</sup> concordance file](http://www.elections.on.ca/en-CA/Tools/ElectoralDistricts/PostalCodeFile.htm) (no longer available).
 You must download these files separately from Elections Ontario.
 You may then use the `definition.py` file we provide to load it into the database.

 ## Contributing

 [We need the ward boundaries](https://github.com/opennorth/represent-canada/issues/13) for more municipalities.
 Please [let us know](mailto:represent@opennorth.ca) if you have a ward boundary file.
-To go one step further, you can write a `definition.py` file to describe the data, using an [example](https://github.com/rhymeswithcycle/represent-boundaries/blob/master/definition.example.py) or [bare](https://github.com/opennorth/represent-canada-data/blob/master/definition.py) `definition.py` file.
+To go one step further, you can write a `definition.py` file to describe the data, using the [example](https://github.com/rhymeswithcycle/represent-boundaries/blob/master/definition.example.py) `definition.py` file.

 ## Maintenance